Centerpin Fishing For Salmon: Guide Tips and Tricks

 The reason we use such long rods when Centerpin fishing is that the longer rod allows us to keep the line up off the water on long drifts which allows us to have better line control and float control and an overall better presentation.

 The long Centerpin rods act like a giant shock absorber so that we can use lighter leaders on big fish that might be line shy.
 The long rods also protect the leader on hook sets.
-Not to mention these long Centerpin rods are also fun to fish with.
+Not to mention, these long Centerpin rods are also fun to fish with.

-But not all centerpin rods are equal with some rods being much better than others.
 You also want a Centerpin rod that suits the rivers that you fish.

-Be sure to check out my page 11 Best Rods For Salmon which is where I cover things like:
+Be sure to check out my page, 11 Best Rods For Salmon, which is where I cover things like:

 • Best Centerpin rods